AhatSaraiah/CouponSystem-Server/README.md

 # Coupon Management System
-the core of the system using Spring Boot framework, Hibernate, JPA
+The core of the system: using Spring Boot framework, Hibernate, JPA

 ## Instructions